-recommended for viewing
+For example, results of coding DaylightRoad2_3840x2160_60fps_10bit_420.yuv sequence during test EE1-2.4 to be compared with AhG1 anchor coded at QP=42 should be EE1-2.4/DaylightRoad2_QP42.mp4; results of coding Campfire_3840x2160_30fps_10bit_420_bt709_videoRange.yuv sequence during test EE1-1.1.3 to be compared with AhG1 anchor coded at QP=37 should be EE1-1.1.3/ Campfire_QP37.mp4.

 Remote viewing will be conducted in coordination with AG5 at (T4 deadline specified in section “Timeline”).
-Instruction (with naming convention and examples of command lines) for viewing preparation will be released shortly after T3 (together with list of sequences).
+List of sequences, QPs and updated (if needed) instruction with naming convention and examples of command lines for viewing preparation will be released shortly after T3.

 Viewing sessions will be announced via JVET reflector and added to JVET calendar.